hthreads/hthreads.github.io/people.md

 ## Professors

-{% assign instructors = site.staffers | where: 'role', 'Professor' %}
+{% assign Professors = site.staffers | where: 'role', 'Professor' %}
 {% for staffer in Professors %}
 {{ staffer }}
 {% endfor %}